INTRODUCTION

 of the regulatory requirements.
 Examples include signs mounted unusually high above the level

 of the carriageway, or on the off side of the road.
-Retroreflection is also
+Retroreflection is also less effective where the

 sign is presented at a large angle to the direction of oncoming traffic.